Dibae101/ARPF-TI/README.md

 - TinyLlama model by [TinyLlama team](https://github.com/jzhang38/TinyLlama)
 - Django framework
+- Chart.js for data visualization
+- Tailwind CSS for UI components
 - All open-source libraries and threat intelligence feeds used in this project